 - Never put the excess feta back to the brine water (package).
 Take feta out, close it, put back to fridge.

 - If it’s a cut feta block, you can make your own brined water for leftover/unbrined feta.
 Simply dissolve 2 tsp of kosher salt in 2 cups of water.
 Then, seal and refrigerate the container.

 - Check for signs of spoilage, e.g. mold and black dots.

-If there is visible mold already, it’s highly possible that the whole package has been contaminated.
+If there is visible mold spots, it’s very possible that the whole cheese had already been contaminated.
 Scrapping them off will not work in soft cheese, you should just discard them instead.